filecoin-project/lotus-docs/content/en/docs/storage-providers/snap-deals/index.md

 ### New configuration option

 There is a new config option, `MakeNewSectorForDeals`, which ensures that only Snap-deals will be accepted.
-Deals will hang until you make a Snap-deal instead of kicking off a new sector.
+Deals will hang until you make a snap-deal instead of kicking off a new sector.

 ### Command mark-for-upgrade deprecated